-- The system menu can be configured to the following languages, English, French, German, Italian, Danish, Spanish or Norwegian. - Supports remote control from Apple iPhone, iPad and Android using Roberts ConnectR app. - All radio station presets, network configuration details and user settings are retained in the event of a power failure. - Clock display with time and date when in Standby. - Two alarm timers with snooze feature to wake you to either a buzzer or a radio alarm (alarms only operate when mains powered). - Adjustable sleep timer, can be set to turn the radio off after a delay of between 15 and 90 minutes. - Power saving Inactive Standby. - Easy-to-read colour graphic display with an adjustable display backlight. - Stereo headphone socket for private listening. - Mains or battery powered using supplied mains adaptor, or 6 x LR6 (AA size) or rechargeable equivalent (not included). - Built-in battery charger.
+- The system menu can be configured to the following languages, English, French, German, Italian, Danish, Spanish or Norwegian. - Supports remote control from Apple iPhone, iPad and Android using Roberts ConnectR app. - All radio station presets, network configuration details and user settings are retained in the event of a power failure. - Clock display with time and date when in Standby. - Two alarm timers with snooze feature to wake you to either a buzzer or a radio alarm (alarms only operate when mains powered). - Adjustable sleep timer, can be set to turn the radio off after a delay of between 15 and 90 minutes. - Power saving Inactive Standby. - Easy-to-read colour graphic display with an adjustable display backlight. - Auxiliary input for playing audio from MP3 players, iPods or other audio equipment. - Line output socket for connecting the audio signal to an external amplifier or recorder and stereo headphone socket for private listening. - Mains or battery powered using supplied mains adaptor, or 6 x LR14 (C size) or rechargeable equivalent (not included). - Built-in battery charger.